gaborhor/TADPREP/README.md

 ordinary workflow.

 ### Technical Resources Assumed
-The TADPREPS tool makes some basic assumptions about the technical resources available to the user, all of which seem (at least to me) to be reasonable in the context of the tools and packages that an intended user (i.e. a Data Scientist) is likely to already have available to them.
+The TADPREP tool makes some basic assumptions about the technical resources available to the user, all of which seem (at least to me) to be reasonable in the context of the tools and packages that an intended user (i.e. a Data Scientist) is likely to already have available to them.